junliliu1/wine_quality_predictor/README.md

 *Note: Lock files for different operating systems (macOS Intel, macOS ARM, Linux, Windows) are provided in `conda-lock.yml`.*

-## How to Run the Analysis in Jupyter Lab
+## How to Run the Analysis in Jupyter Lab - without Docker

 Follow these steps to set up the environment and run the analysis: